vigoux/azy.nvim/README.md

 The available functions are:
 - `require'azy.builtins'.files(paths)`: search for local files under `paths`.
 This respects both the local `.gitignore` file and `.ignore`.
+- `require'azy.builtins'.help()`: search in the help, open the selected tag on confirm